ehmicky/wild-wild-utils/README.md

 Merge an object `value` with each object property matching the `query`.

 If one of these properties is not an object, it is overridden instead.
-The merge is shallow unless the [`deep`](#deep) option is `true`.
+Merging is shallow unless the [`deep`](#deep) option is `true`.

 ### push(target, query, values, options?)